MCLDG-zz/fabric-on-eks/remote-peer/README.md

 scripts will take care of this by creating a new peer, joining the channel and installing chaincode.

 If you are creating a brand new peer you'll need the certificate and key information for the organisation the peer belongs to.
-These steps are a quick and dirty way of obtaining this info - not recommended for production use.
+The steps below are a quick and dirty way of obtaining this info - not recommended for production use.
 For production use, you should create a new organisation, generate the certs and keys for the new org, add the new organisation to the channel config, then start the peers for the new org.
+See the README under ./remote-org for details on how to do this.

 However, a quick method of setting up a remote peer for an existing org involves copying the existing crypto material.
 This step assumes you have setup a Kubernetes cluster in your new AWS account, with the included EFS drive, as indicated